Epping to Chatswood rail link: Integrated service

 Once integrated services commenced, the link became part of the Northern Line.
 Most Northern Line trains from Hornsby to Epping operated via the new link and then continued along the North Shore Line from Chatswood to the city, before returning to Epping via Strathfield.
 Trains reversed at Epping's above ground platforms, and followed the opposite route back to Hornsby.
 Services were operated by K sets, with some OSCARS used during off-peak periods.
 The timetable had four trains per hour on weekdays between Hornsby and the City via the ECRL.
 On weekends, 4 trains per hour ran between Hornsby and Chatswood with two of these continuing from Chatswood to the city, and then to Epping via Strathfield.

 On 20 October 2013, the Northern Line was replaced by the North Shore, Northern & Western Line.
 On weekdays, this saw the ECRL served by trains running from Hornsby to Richmond or Emu Plains.
 On weekends, the Hornsby to Epping loop was retained.

-The ECRL was also used by trains on the Central Coast & Newcastle Line if the Main North Line between Strathfield and Epping was affected by trackwork or a major service interruption.
+The ECRL was also used by Central Coast & Newcastle Line services if the Main North Line between Strathfield and Epping was affected by trackwork or a major service interruption.